-This document defines security reporting, handling, and disclosure information for the Flux project and community.
+This document defines security reporting, handling, disclosure, and audit information for the Flux project and community.

 Report a Vulnerability

 We’re very thankful for – and if desired happy to credit – security researchers and users who report vulnerabilities to the Flux community.